Cool New Designs for 2013

 If you want something a little more casual but still high-tech, the Pebble Watch (which was funded entirely using Kickstarter) connects wirelessly to your Android or iPhone.
 The low price-point ($150) and early shipping date (January 23rd) make this watch a must have for people who want to experience the future of communication now.

 Another cool, futuristic gadget making its debut is Samsung's phone with an unbreakable, bendable screen.
 (We wrote a little bit about it in our article on folding design.)
 The ultimate aim is to make it possible to actually fold up tablets and phones like old school road maps.
 They're produced by using plastic instead of glass to protect the screen.
-No word on when these phones will be actually be commercially produced, but it's certainly a step forward for handy gadgets.
+No word on when these phones will be actually be commercially produced, but it's certainly a step forward

 Here's another product from Samsung that combines great design and functionality in one beautiful package.
 It may look like a piece of modern art, but it's really a high-definition television that incorporates a floating screen to turn a regular TV into a piece of high-end decor.
 We can see this fitting into a chic living room.